TylerLeonhardt/PSTwitchFunc/README.md

 ![image](https://user-images.githubusercontent.com/2644648/59991475-6593e800-95fc-11e9-90fd-e7fb567ee2fb.png)

 From there,
-I have an Logic App that takes those rows and puts them in an excel spreadsheet that is the backing of a PowerBI dashboard.
+I have a Logic App that takes those rows and puts them in an excel spreadsheet that is the backing of a PowerBI dashboard.

 ![image](https://user-images.githubusercontent.com/2644648/59991377-01712400-95fc-11e9-919c-e16458b8c273.png)

 ## What's inside

+Two functions:
 * `/NewTwitchDataFile` - A simple file upload page that accepts only the `csv`'s from Twitch's Stream Summary page.